sage-code/eve/manual/composite.md

 **array initialization**

-In the next example we  am array with capacity of 3 elements.
+In the next example we define an array with capacity of 3 elements.

 ```
 ** array declaration and initialization